aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/customxmlshape/_index.md

 ```

 Represents upper left corner row index.

+**Remarks**

 If the shape is in the shape or in the group , UpperLeftRow will be ignored.

 **Example**